akornsys-rdi/skeleton/README.md

 ### Documentation

 - `/doc/` Written or graphic documentation.
-- any file containing project information at the root of the project, including the README.
+- Any file containing project information at the root of the project, including the README.
-- wiki or gh-pages if available.
+- Wiki or gh-pages if available.

 ## :rocket: Getting started